dieterku/reinforcement_learning/README.md

 ![cart_pole_environment.PNG](cart_pole_environment.PNG)

-Please have a look here: https://gym.openai.com/envs/CartPole-v1/ for more details.
+Please have a look at https://gym.openai.com/envs/CartPole-v1/ for more details.
-By using unsupervised reinforcement learning the model learning to balance better and better:
+By using unsupervised reinforcement learning the model is learning to balance better and better:

 ![learning_progress.PNG](learning_progress.PNG)